Get your flu jab

 How much does it cost?

 It’s free on the NHS to those who are eligible – we are very lucky.
-If you are not eligible, you can still pay to get it from your pharmacist - it costs £13.
+In winter 2019-20, 25 million people in England will be offered it for free by the NHS.
+If you are not eligible, you can still pay to get it from a supermarket pharmacy or high street pharmacy - it typically costs £7 to £13, depending on where you get it from.